 Before you hire a web specialist to work for your agency, ask yourself whether an existing employee could be trained to fill this gap.
 Your current employees understand the history and ethics of your organization and are an excellent cultural fit with your business and your customers.
 Look at the return on investment for this training.
 If you know that you can pay for a $1,000 course and a week of training time and save hundreds of dollars a month in contractor fees, training an existing employee could be worthwhile.

-One caveat: Make sure that employee is planning to grow with your company instead of leaving after the training is complete.
+One caveat: Make sure that the employee is planning to grow with your company instead of leaving after the training is complete.

 Is the Work Project-Focused?